M-Sands/NGraphX/README.md

 NGraphX let's you add nodes, give them tags and content, create hierarchies by dragging and dropping and search your network.
 It's UX Design is specifically tailored to allow you to work only with the keyboard if you so wish - dramatically increasing the speed of working with it.
+You can test a live version of it here www.sandschulte.com/NGraphX/ You can download the current version here www.sandschulte.com/NGraphX/release.zip